Indica, Sativa, Hybrid – What’s the Difference

 It is true that most Sativa strains have a more uplifting effect, but I’ve had Sativa strains that have been dominant in Myrcene and have put me to sleep.
 On the other hand, I’ve had Indica strains that were dominant in Pinene and made me super motivated and focused.

-Indica strains are known for producing a “body high”; providing relief from pain, anxiety and promoting restful sleep.
+Indica strains are known for producing a “body high”; providing relief from pain, and anxiety, and promoting restful sleep.
 This is due to the higher amounts of terpenes like Myrcene and Linalool.

 Sativa strains on the other hand are known for producing a “cerebral high”; or a euphoric feeling of being focused or motivated.
 Research has shown that terpenes like Pinene and Limonene produce feelings of euphoria and wellness, while actually helping with memory and attention problems.